wusted/kubernetes-install/17-traefik-crd-operator-terraform/README.md

 ```

 2. Once deployed use the kubeconfig.yaml file to access the K8s API from the cluster created.
-And create the first 5 manifests.
+And create the first 4 manifests for CRDs, RBAC, Service nodePort and Load Balancer.

 ```
 $ kubectl --kubeconfig kubeconfig.yaml get nodes